Dr Liza Schuster

 Refugee Support Network's Youth on the Move project worked with young Afghans who had spent formative years in the UK as children in the care system, but who faced the possibility of enforced removal to Kabul after reaching 18.
 Youth on the Move helped ensure all legal routes to remaining in the UK were fully explored, provided practical and psychosocial support in the face of return and, through our Kabul-based Monitoring Officer, tracked well-being, education and employment outcomes for those ultimately sent back to Afghanistan, helping fill a critical evidence gap.

-The overall, long-term goal of the Youth on the Move programme was that no former unaccompanied minor would be left alone and unsupported in the face of potential forced removal to Afghanistan, and that research tracking outcomes for these young people would bring about a better informed and more compassionate approach to decision making about returns in the UK.
+The overall, long-term goal of the Youth on the Move programme was that no former unaccompanied minor would be left alone and unsupported in the face of potential forced removal to Afghanistan, and that research tracking the outcomes for these young people would bring about a better informed and more compassionate approach to decision making about returns in the UK.
 This research was published as After Return in April 2016.

 Youth on the Move was aimed specifically at young people who were have been in care in the UK, are now aged between 18 and 24, and are being forcibly returned to Afghanistan.
 The programme closed in July 2016, but for questions about any ongoing available information, whether in the UK or in Afghanistan, please contact Emily Bowerman, Programmes Manager, at ebowermanrefugeesupportnetwork [dot] org.